 Changing your physical surroundings and habits can affect your stress level.
 Exercise can reduce stress§, so try to fit some movement into your day.
-It reduces stress hormones in your body like adrenaline and helps you sleep better, which also helps reduce stress**.
+It reduces stress hormones in your body like adrenaline and helps you sleep better, which may also help reduce stress**.

 And no, we’re not talking about budget-busting gym memberships or pricey yoga classes.
-Any extra physical activity will help.
-Walking is free, whether it’s in laps around your office with a work buddy or across a nearby park on the weekend—it lowers stress, can fit into your busy day, and has a measurable positive impact on your health††.
+Almost any extra physical activity will help.
+Walking is free, whether it’s in laps around your office with a work buddy, or across a nearby park on the weekend—it helps lower stress, can fit into your busy day, and can help improve your mood††.

 While you’re at it, another stress fix is food-related.
 In fact, research shows that stress can drive us to overindulge in unhealthy “comfort” foods‡‡.
 That’s not a recipe for feeling better in the long run.